-In Scotland, great aunts/uncles are entitled after half-blood aunts/uncles.
+In Scotland, great grandparents, great uncles/aunts, and half-blood great uncles/aunts are also entitled after half-blood aunts and uncles.
 Scotland also has a different legal system where Prior Rights and Legal Rights also apply.
 These rights are in place to ensure the surviving spouse/civil partner and children are not disinherited from an estate, but similar to estates in England and Wales, assets may not go to where immediate family think it should.

 If a relative has passed away, their descendants are entitled to inherit on their behalf.
 For example, a cousin may inherit if the aunt/uncle has already passed away or a niece/nephew would inherit if a sibling had pre-deceased.

 If the Deceased had no surviving relatives, the estate would pass to the Crown (or the relevant Duchy of Lancaster or Cornwall if appropriate).